SherineAwad/multiomicsGRN/README.md

 > ## 🔹 3.
 Consensus Peak Generation Step

-- Consensus peaks are created by merging all peaks detected across samples.
+- Peaks from all samples are merged to form a **unified peak set** representing all accessible regions.
-- Any region open in **at least one sample** is included, forming a unified peak set.
+- Any region open in **at least one sample** is included, ensuring no regulatory element is missed.
+- Overlapping peaks are resolved by:
+  - Keeping the original peak if only one overlaps,
+  - Selecting the peak with the highest score if two overlap,
+  - Choosing the most significant peak and removing overlapping others if three or more overlap.
-- This is useful when you want a shared reference space (same coordinates for all samples) for downstream analysis like LDA or accessibility matrices.
+- This creates a **shared reference space** (same peak coordinates across samples) for downstream analyses like LDA and accessibility matrices.
-- Later analyses determine which peaks are condition-specific or shared.
+- Later steps identify which peaks are condition-specific or shared across samples.

 ---